Home

 It is difficult to undertake penny stock research as information on small cap companies is not always available.

-A penny stock screener may help in this regard to generate penny stocks lists as they can be filtered by market capitalisation, and then by other criteria.
+A penny stock screener may help in this regard to generate penny stocks lists as they can be filtered by market capitalization, and then by other criteria.

 These are companies whose share price can be measured in cents (or pennies).
 Penny stock status is determined by some in Australia as share price in cents, not by market capitalization.